 Please consult the Troubleshooting section for help regarding specific issues.

 If you have issues with file permissions, please check the Permissions Troubleshooting documentation.
-Also you could look at the Hosting Guides documentation that have specific instructions for various hosting environments
+Also, you could look at the Hosting Guides documentation that has specific instructions for various hosting environments

 The preferred method for updating Grav (from v0.9.3 onwards) is to use the Grav Package Manager (GPM).
 All you need to do is to navigate to the root of your Grav site and type: